linaurena/BOG001-social-network/READMEen.md

 Linkedin is a social network for professional use, it was founded in 2002, according to an [article](https://kinsta.com/es/blog/estadisticas-de-linkedin/) published this year, it has more than 575 million users, with more than 260 million active users.
 It has multiple functionalities that help to expose the academic level, work experience, apply for job offers and expand your network of contacts.
 However, a survey was conducted for this project that yielded some opportunities for improvement

-My proposal for this social network is to segment the demand and professional offer, this would facilitate the search for offers and hire services directly as fiverr does in the case of independent
+My proposal for this social network is to segment the demand and professional offer, this would facilitate the search for offers and hire services directly as fiverr does in the case of independent...

 ## 3. User stories